EtheaDev/InstantObjects/trunk/Docs/ObjectFoundry_readme.txt

 Feedback
 --------
-Please report any problems to the IO news groups at "news.instantobjects.org".
+Please report any problems to the IO news support group at "news.instantobjects.org/instantobjects.org.support".